seanpburke/Nifty/README.txt

 "Object-oriented" development based on nft_core

 Many of the Nifty packages are derived in "object-oriented" style from nft_core.
-This section discusses how this derivations works.
+This section discusses how this derivation works.
 Our approach is as simple as possible.
 The goals are to:

 * Support only simple single-inheritance,